Fifty Shades Freed: Book Three of the Fifty Shades Trilogy

 1. It's poorly written: the author is constantly repeating herself.
 Yes, apparently Christian is hot.
 We get it.
 I don't need constant reminding about how sculptured his lips are or how his pants hang from his hips in whatever way.
 There are so many repetitions of how lovely his face is, how turned on Ana is, how he wants to bite her lip (hello?
 He bites it so much how can she even apologize to him?)
 Not to mention the annoying inner goddess and Mrs. Robinson.

 2. British slang creeping its way into a book supposedly narrated by an American!
 Huh?
 I counted many.
-Parcels, pram, carousels, 'to hospital' instead of the hospital or ER, there was even a "me" instead of my in there somewhere.
+Nursery, parcels, pram, carousels, 'to hospital' instead of the hospital or ER, there was even a "me" instead of my in there somewhere.
 Hire a Yankee proofreader and you will go far!!

 3. The relationship progresses at a frightening rate.
 Only five weeks between book 1 and 2.
 Yikes!!!!
 What kind of relationship progresses at that speed?
 Not to mention Christian's issues!